LinkedIn Impressions: What They Mean & How to Increase Them

 6. Engage Authentically on Others' Content

 Strategic commenting increases your visibility on high-performing posts.
-When you add thoughtful comments, your profile appears to that poster's audience—generating impressions for your personal brand.
+When you add thoughtful comments, your profile appears to that poster's entire audience -- generating comment impressions for your personal brand without publishing a single post.

 The 2026 Algorithm Reality Check

-According to Richard van der Blom's Algorithm Insights 2025 report, organic performance is declining:
+According to Richard van der Blom's Algorithm Insights 2025 report, organic performance continues declining:

 - Engagement down 25%